 Why we’re pleased with Redwood Bank

-The bank is also multi-award winning and is recognised as a high performer in the industry.
+The bank is also multi-award winning and is recognised as a high performer in the industry and in its forth year of operation made its first profit.

 What the latest valuation of Redwood Bank means